Monday December 09, 2013

 Impact of OA Leaders

-Watch the video from this year's trips to learn out more about the incredibly positive impact that OA Leaders have on incoming freshmen and how much OA Leaders learn and grow from being part of the program.
+Watch the video to learn out more about the incredibly positive impact that OA Leaders have on incoming freshmen and how much OA Leaders learn and grow from being part of the program.

 - Join the largest student leadership group at Princeton!